-As a result of adopting this pronouncement as of July 1, 2021, the Corporation recognized lease receivables and deferred inflows of resources related to its lessor arrangements, as described in Note 11, as well as lease liabilities and right to use lease assets related to its various lessee arrangements as discussed in Note 13.
-The lease receivables and lease liabilities as recorded in the statement of net position were based on the present value of future payments.
-Within the statement of revenues, expenses and changes in net position, the right to use lease assets and deferred inflow of resources were recognized on a straight-line basis as amortization expense and lease revenues, respectively, over the life of the leases.
-The interest portion of cash payments received towards lease receivables and paid on lease liabilities are recognized as interest revenue and expense, respectively, based on rates implicit in the leases or the incremental borrowing rate.
+As a result of adopting this pronouncement as of July 1, 2021, the Corporation recognized lease receivables, deferred inflows of resources, lease liabilities and right to use lease assets on the statement of net position based on the present value of future lease obligations and receivables, as more fully described in Notes 11 and 13.
+On the statement of revenues, expenses and changes in net position, the straight-line amortization of the right to use lease assets and deferred inflow of resources were recognized as amortization expense and lease revenues over the life of the leases, respectively.
+The interest portion of cash payments received from lease receivables and paid on lease liabilities are recognized as interest expense and revenues based on rates implicit in the leases or the incremental borrowing rate.